-I discovered a spending pattern, on a night out there were several withdrawals of ten pounds.
+I discovered a spending pattern, on a night out several withdrawals of ten pounds were made.
 ‘Why?’
 I asked.

 ‘I take out what I need, when I need it.’

 ‘But,’ I jumped in, my main concern was her welfare, ‘I don’t like you popping out of pubs, crossing the road, standing at the cash machine, when you’ve been drinking alcohol.’

 ‘Oh that’s okay, don’t worry about that.
 I gave my card to someone else to draw the money out.’
 No alarm bells went off in her head, no warning of what a stupid thing this was to do?
 We argued.
 ‘None of your business,’ she said.
 Laura wanted her debit card back.
 She would manage her own funds.

 ‘Fine!’
 I thrust the card in her hand.
 ‘But, don’t come crying to me, when your finances don’t stack up.’